 Fact: Insurance premiums are increasing because of insurance companies’ quest to generate substantial profits.
 According to the American Association of Justice, in 2007, insurance companies reported a near-record profit of $61.9 billion, with profits continuing to rise.
 Moreover, representatives from the insurance industry itself have said that tort reform would not reduce insurance premiums.

 Tort reform initiatives seek to limit plaintiff’s access to the court system, restrict the types of claims that can be asserted, and cap the damages to which you may recover in a lawsuit.
-At Ankin Law Offices, LLC our Chicago personal injury attorneys are committed to protecting the rights of victims of auto accidents, medical malpractice, and other personal injury accidents.
+At Ankin Law, LLC our personal injury attorneys are committed to protecting the rights of victims of auto accidents, medical malpractice, and other personal injury accidents.
 If you or a loved one has been the victim of negligence, do not hesitate to contact our office to schedule a free consultation.